Insight is an active fixed income manager dedicated to working in partnership with its clients to help them meet their investment goals.

 Watch our video to hear Jeremy King, Head of Business Development, describe how we work with investors to help meet their needs through secured finance investing.

 - A yield premium: there is an excess spread available to investors relative to investment-grade corporate credit without having to compromise on credit quality, due to the lower supply of credit to the market.
-What drives returns in secured finance?

 - Greater cashflow certainty: at the heart of each investment is a contractual promise to pay, secured by ring-fenced or identified assets which increases the certainty of payment.